Skin Check: General Info about Medical- and Self-Exams

 Performing your skin checks with a helper is recommended.
 They can help check your back and other hard-to-see areas of your skin.

-Use the Miiskin App to Record Your Skin’s appearance During Your Self-Exam
+Use a Mole and Skin Check App to Record Your Skin’s Appearance During Your Self-Exam

 It is important to get to know your skin.
 Spend time observing your skin and be aware of your moles and birthmarks and freckles.
 Pay special attention to atypical moles – if you have any.
 These measures may help you notice any changes next time you examine your skin.